 This quantity is linearly related to the rank-based count proposed in~1433 by Nikolaus von Kues \cite[\secpar{1.4.3}, \secpar{4}]{mu} and again in~1770--1784 by Jean-Charles de Borda \cite[\secpar{1.5.2}, \secpar{5}]{mu} (both of them being restricted to the complete case).
 More specifically, their count amounts to $1+(N-1)\rho_x = (1-\rho_x) + \rho_x\,N$.
 Instead of it, in \cite{crc,cri} we considered the \dfc{mean ranks} $\arank{x}$, which are given by

-Notice that, contrarily to $\rho_x$, lower mean ranks mean a higher acceptance.
-The \dfc{rank-like rates}~$\rlr{x}$ proposed in \cite{crc, cri} are nothing else than the mean ranks that are obtained after transforming the Llull matrix according to the CLC~projection procedure.
+Notice that, contrarily to $\rho_x$, lower mean ranks correspond to a higher acceptance.
+The ratings~$\rlr{x}$ that were considered in \cite{crc, cri} are nothing else than the mean ranks that are obtained after transforming the Llull matrix by means of the CLC~projection.

-\paragraph{1.3} In this paper we are especially interested in fraction-like rates, \ie rates suitable to define the fractions of a mixed social choice.
-In this connection, we will require the following conditions (whose labels continue the series started in \cite{crc,cri}):